codenamelonghorn/b-rollys/README.md

 # Big among us rolling down the hill
 Old leaked source code for "Project B-Roll".
+Do NOT file issues involving compiling.
 Credits in "copyright"

 ## Quick Start (for Ubuntu)